This piece was previously published at Chicago Parent where I was a contributor.

 Let’s just say expectations don’t ever live up.

 It was magical, I still remember it and wish I could go back.

 Then February 14th took a few rough turns.

-Think: newborn baby, double ear infections, stomach flu, husband lost his job, snow storm of epic proportions.
+Think: a newborn baby, double ear infections, stomach flu, husband lost his job, a snowstorm of epic proportions.

 All a sudden, we as a family started to dread February 14th.

 Any time anyone around us would bring up that date, in hushed tones, we would mumble…..OhhhhFebruary14thAarghGruugleGrummbleBaddBaddMemoriesMakeItStop.

 And honestly, it was therapeutic.

 It got me through the shortest but most painful month of the year, in my opinion.

 It forced me to appreciate Valentines Day once again.